This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You may stay in bed or sit until you are completely comfortable.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home.
 You will need to keep the vaginal pad in place after your procedure.

 - Pain medicine may be given.
 Do not wait until the pain is severe before you ask for more medicine.

 - Antibiotics help prevent infection caused by bacteria.